-What liability does the owner of the cows have?
+What liability does the cow owner have?

-What damage will the owner or person in possession of livestock be liable for?
+What damage will a livestock owner be liable for?

-Where the owner, or person in possession, of livestock is liable, they will be liable for any damage caused by the animal to the land or any property on the land.
-For example, the owner or person in possession of the cow will be liable for the cost of reinstating the garden damaged by the cow.
+A livestock owner will be liable for any damage caused by their animal(s) to the land or any property on the land, eg, the cost of reinstating the garden damaged by the cow.

-An owner, or person in possession, of livestock will not be “strictly liable” for any damage resulting from the trespass of the animal where the animal strayed from a highway and it was lawful for the animal to be on the highway in the first place.
-That does not necessarily mean that they will escape liability.
-In such circumstances the owner or occupier of the land upon which the animal strayed will have to prove that the owner or person in possession of the animal was negligent.
-However, the owner or person in possession of the animal may still be “strictly liable” for any damage if he unreasonably delayed in collecting the animal.
+The livestock owner will not be ‘strictly liable’ for any damage resulting from the trespass of the animal where the animal strayed from a highway and it was lawful for the animal to be on the highway.
+That does not necessarily mean they will escape liability, but the owner/occupier of the land upon which the animal strayed will have to prove the livestock owner was negligent.
+However, they may still be ‘strictly liable’ for any damage if they unreasonably delayed in collecting the animal.

-An owner, or person in possession, of livestock will not be liable for any damage where such damage was wholly due to the fault of the owner or occupier of the land onto which the animal strayed.
-The owner or occupier of the land onto which the animal strayed will not be regarded as being at fault by reason of the fact that he could have prevented the damage, for example by fencing the land.
+They will not be liable for any damage which was wholly due to the fault of the owner/occupier of the land onto which the animal strayed.
+However, the person who suffered damage will not be regarded as being at fault just because they could have prevented the damage by fencing the land.

 Claims for damage

-If a satisfactory settlement of any claim for damage cannot be reached it is open to the person who has suffered the damage to bring a claim in the County Court, if the claim is worth less than £25,000, or the High Court if the claim is worth more than that amount.
+If a satisfactory settlement of any claim for damage cannot be reached it is open to the person who has suffered the damage to bring a claim in the county court, if the claim is worth less than £25,000, or the High Court if the claim is worth more than that amount.